 The continued threat of terrorism has raised many questions in the minds of our students who are currently abroad as well as their family members and friends in the US.
 The safety and well being of our students is of utmost concern to us, and we will continue to closely monitor travel advisories posted by the US State Department and other safety information as it becomes available.
 Should the US State Department issue a travel advisory advising American citizens not to travel to a country where SBCC is offering a study abroad program, we will immediately cancel the program and inform all students that the program has been canceled.

-Following are a few pertinent resources that may be of assistance to you:
+Following are a few pertinent resources that may be useful to you: